Saturday, 4 April 2020

 The train had dropped me at Forster Square station from Leeds from where I took a walk through the city centre by the Alhambra Theatre and National Science and Media Museum and then The Sir Titus Salt; a Wetherspoons pub.

 As was the old pavilion from the top end of the cricket ground, though much of the banking and some benches were still in place.
-It really must have been some complex when both at their peak in the 1950’s.
+It really must have been some complex when both were at their peak in the 1950’s.

-At the top of the hill we went past Odsal Stadium and onwards along Halifax Road before alighting at the Cemetery Road stop.
+At the top of the hill, we went past Odsal Stadium and onwards along Halifax Road before alighting at the Cemetery Road stop.
 It was a short walk down the road where I found the entrance to the ground open.

 No comments: